Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: Experiments

 \section{Experiments}

 \pmformat#1#2{\fontsize{7}{7}\selectfont$\text{#1}^{\fontsize{5}{4}\selectfont(\pm\text{#2})}$}

 Our goal of experiments is to understand the benefits \Method brings when it comes to enabling a policy to generalize compositionally (execute multiple tasks seen in training separately together) and in terms of horizon (generalize over a longer task when a similar but shorter task was seen in training set).
-To that end, we ask the following research questions:
+To that end, we pose the following questions: \begin{enumerate} \item How much does \Method improve the horizon generalization abilities of agents? \item What qualitative improvements does \Method bring in terms of compositional generalization? \item What are the design decisions to ensure the success of \Method? \end{enumerate}